 It’s a rare kid who doesn’t love a good origami project.
 Here’s one that takes the art a step further to blend in both writing and social studies learning.
-This Fourth of July, invite your child to make a festive origami whirligig to celebrate the holiday with some amazing arts and crafts.
+On the next patriotic holiday that comes up on the calendar, invite your child to celebrate by doing some amazing arts and crafts and help her make a festive origami whirligig.

 - Place the paper on a flat surface so that the plain white side is facing up, toward you.
 Fold the paper in half each direction: vertically, horizontally, and diagonally.
 Each time you make a fold, open the paper again.